MysticGems/act-system/README.md

-The current combat meters used in Second Life fall short of being a true role-play system, and frequently lack flexibility.
+The current combat meters used in Second Life® fall short of being a true role-play system, and frequently lack flexibility.
-They are usually tied to a particular genre of play; even the popular DCS2 system doesn't allow the kind of flexibility needed for superheroic and "roll your own genre" play.
+They are usually tied to a particular genre of play; even the popular DCS2 system doesn't allow the kind of flexibility needed for superheroic and "roll your own genre" play, and doesn't really address anything other than combat.

 The Act!
 System will attempt to fill this role using a serverless set of attachments and experience tools.
 Design priorities (in no particular order) are: